mfem/web/src/gpu-tips-n-tricks.md

 A [roofline model](https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9624-performance-analysis-of-gpu-accelerated-applications-using-the-roofline-model.pdf) helps predicting the peak performance achievable by a specific algorithm.
 The arithmetic intensity is the ratio of the total number of operations divided by the amount of data movement from and to the main memory.
 By dividing the maximum FLOPs, by the maximum bandwidth we get an arithmetic intensity threshold value between the two main regime of a GPU.
-A kernel with an arithmetic intensity below and above the threshold value will be **memory bound** and **computation bound** respectively.
+A kernel with an arithmetic intensity below or above the threshold value will be **memory bound** or **computation bound** respectively.

 For in depths performance analysis I would recommend to look at [efficiency issues](https://docs.nvidia.com/gameworks/content/developertools/desktop/analysis/report/cudaexperiments/kernellevel/issueefficiency.htm)